Part I: development, production, description

 |Twin-turret 7TP captured by the Germans in Warsaw.|

-German advance towards Warsaw caused creation of improvised units, subordinated to Warsaw Defence HQ.
+German advances towards Warsaw caused creation of improvised units, subordinated to Warsaw Defence HQ.
 Contrary to plans, 11 training twin-turret tanks were eventually used in combat, creating the 2nd Company of Warsaw Defence HQ, commanded by Cpt.
-Feliks Michałkowski (six were from the Armoured Weapons' Training Center in Modlin and six from the 3rd Armoured Battalion - possibly one remained a reserve, and also the prototype was taken for parts).
+Feliks Michałkowski (six were from the Armoured Weapons' Training Center in Modlin and six from the 3rd Armoured Battalion – possibly one remained a reserve, and also the prototype was taken for spare parts).
 Next there was created the 5th Company of 11 newest 7TP tanks, undergoing military acceptance trials in Warsaw at that time.
 It was commanded by Cpt.
-Stanisław Grąbczewski, who became a leader of Warsaw armoured group (in some publications these companies are numbered 1 and 2, but there were also companies: no. 1 consisting of tankettes, and no. 3 and 4 of motorized AT guns).
-Crews were formed, among others, from newly trained cadets.
+Stanisław Grąbczewski, who became a commander of Warsaw armoured group (in some publications these companies are numbered: 1 and 2, but there were also companies: no. 1 consisting of tankettes, and no. 3 and 4 of motorized AT guns).
+Their crews were formed, among others, from newly trained cadets.

-On 12 September all tanks supported Polish troops attacking Okęcie W airfield and Służewiec W horse racing circuit.
+On 12 September all tanks supported Polish troops attacking Okęcie airfield and Służewiec horse racing circuit.
 In several skirmishes seven tanks (mostly twin-turret) out of 21 used were lost, and Cpt.
-F.Michałkowski was injured and taken as a prisoner.
-According to reports, one "medium" tank was captured, and there were destroyed, among others, several cars and a liaison aircraft Fi 156 Storch (its tail was crushed by a twin-turret 7TP).
+F.Michałkowski was injured and taken prisoner.
+According to reports, one German medium tank was captured, and there were destroyed, among others, several cars and a liaison aircraft Fi 156 Storch (its tail was crushed by a twin-turret 7TP).
 After an unsuccessful Okęcie raid, both companies were merged into one.
-On 15 September a platoon patrolling near Babice W met tanks of the 4th Panzer Division and captured one of them with a crew.
-One 7TP was however destroyed by friendly fire (on an ignited mine, before a barricade; the crew survived).
+On 15 September a platoon patrolling near Babice encountered tanks of the 4th Panzer Division and captured one of them with a crew.
+One 7TP was however destroyed by a friendly fire (on a remotely ignited mine, before a barricade; the crew survived).
 On 18 September the company supported Polish troops in Wola district, trying to make contact with remaining units of Army "Poznań" coming to Warsaw.
-A twin-turret platoon of Lt.
+The twin-turret platoon of Lt.
 Sempoliński helped to capture Nowy Chrzanów (west of Warsaw), but most of Lt.
 Kraskowski's platoon (single-turret) was destroyed by tanks PzKpfw 35(t) of the 1st Leichte Division at Wolska street.
-The tanks were kept mainly as a reserve afterwards, and were used to support troop repelling the German assault near Warszawa Zachodnia (Western) railway station on 26 September.
+Remaining tanks were kept mainly as a reserve afterwards, and were used to support troop repelling the German assault near Warsaw West railway station on 26 September.
 7TP tanks were finally halted by artillery, and only six tanks were left after this action.
-On the next day, besieged Warsaw surrendered.
+On the next day, the besieged Warsaw surrendered.

-Apart from these combat units, few remaining twin-turet tanks from Żurawica were gathered in Reserve Centre 3 (OZ 3) of armoured weapons, and were abandoned or destroyed on withdrawal routes in eastern Poland (mostly between Przemyśl and Lviv).
+Apart from these combat units, a few remaining twin-turet tanks from Żurawica were gathered in armoured weapons Reserve Centre 3 (OZ 3), and were abandoned or destroyed on withdrawal routes in eastern Poland (mostly between Przemyśl and Lviv).

 A couple of 7TP tanks were seized by the Soviets on Polish eastern territories, and were next thoroughly evaluated in Kubinka proving ground.